TallGibbs/Vending_Machine_CSCI_150/README.md

 # Vending_Machine_CSCI_150
- Final project for into to python course; create a vending machine program to purchase items.
+ Final project for intro to python course; create a vending machine program to purchase items.